nluu175/backlog-server/README.md

 - Add transaction

+- Integrate OPENAI

-- Suggest game to play (in library)
+> - Suggest game to play (in library)
-- Suggest game to buy?
+> - Suggest game to buy?
+> - Add games suggestion

 - User can add friend

-- Add games suggestion
+- Add games release tracker

-- Refactor
-  > - serializers.py
-  > - models.py
+- Add price

 ## Instructions

-- Please run the import data command to import all the game genres
+-Run the import data command to import all the game genres